sphinx_gallery_thumbnail_number = 2

 Note

-Click here to download the full example code
+Go to the end to download the full example code.

-Computing Surface Normals¶
+Computing Surface Normals#

 Compute normals on a surface.